SAMMISolutions/docs/doc_posts/_commands-variable/set-string-variable.md

 ---

 Creates a new local variable containing text.\
 Checking `relative` will cause it to do string addition.
-I.e. if a variable `myVariable` already exists and contains `Hello` and you enter `World` in the Text field, `myVariable` will be now `Hello World`.
+I.e. if a variable `myVariable` already exists and contains `Hello` and you enter `World` in the Text field, `myVariable` will be now `HelloWorld`.

 {% include alert.html text="Variable names can contain numbers, letters and _, but cannot start with a number itself. " type="warning" %}